 When to See a Doctor for Back Pain

-Back pain is an extremely common condition, with 70-85% of adults experiencing low back pain at some point in their life.
+Back pain is an extremely common condition, affecting 70-85% of adults at some point in their life.
 There are a variety of etiologies which can lead to back pain.
 Depending on the cause, patients may experience a wide spectrum of symptoms and levels of discomfort.

-What Symptoms Associated with Back Pain Should Prompt You to See a Doctor?
+Lower Back Pain Symptoms: When Should I See a Doctor?

 Patients who experience back pain should consult a physician if their pain persists for 1-2 weeks.
 Patients should seek immediate medical attention if they experience one or more of the following “red flag” symptoms associated with their back pain: